kevin-gomes-dev/sample-database/README.md

 # Sample Database
 Just a small repo to learn how to set up backend + frontend only using JS and frameworks.
+Node version used was 16.15.1 LTS.
 I've avoided things like sequelize and mysql-js and other modules so I can make life harder for me (my chosen torture, if you will).
 That way I can be sure I know the inner workings of this stuff.
 This helps so when I start using abstraction to make things quicker, more consistent and easier, I will have a solid ground knowledge to understand what's going on.